tariqul-islam/Mixed-Noise-CNN/ReadMe.txt

 The codes for removing mixed noise using small CNN.
+The codes are implementation of the paper:

+Islam, M. T., Rahman, S. M., Ahmad, M. O., & Swamy, M. N. S. (2018).
+Mixed Gaussian-impulse noise reduction from images using convolutional neural network.
+Signal Processing: Image Communication.

+Consider citing the paper if you find the codes useful.

 In order to run the example you have to install numpy and tensorflow.